vnegrisolo/vnegrisolo.github.io/_posts/docker/2017-09-30-docker-for-all-environments.md

 RUN bundle exec rails assets:precompile
 ```

-The idea behind this code snippets is to show that we want to make the images as similar as it possible, but let's face its differences.
+The idea behind this code snippets is to show that we want to make the images as similar as it possible, but let's face it, there are differences.
 In this case **library dependencies** will change.
 Another difference is on extra steps for production such as precompiling assets.
+But it could be more than that.

+In **production** mode I am copying all files from the application (except the ignored ones) into `/app` folder.
+I don't do that in **development** mode because I want to override it with files I have it on my host machine.
+In this case I can change them and this will be automatically read by the running container.

 ## Compose the enviroment